MansabHashim/reddit-ai-clone-nextjs-15-ai-agents-sanity-clerk/README.md

 A modern, AI-powered Reddit clone built with Next.js 15, Sanity CMS, Clerk, and AI content moderation.
 Features real-time content updates, community management, and AI-assisted content filtering.

-## Things to do before you start

-#### Support the Project

-When you sign up for services using our affiliate links, you help support the continued development of project's like these at no extra cost to you:

-- Sign up to **Clerk** here: https://go.clerk.com/if5bz07

-- Sign up to **Sanity:** here: https://www.sanity.io/sonny?utm_source=youtube&utm_medium=video&utm_content=reddit

-These partnerships allow us to maintain this project while keeping it free and open source.
-Thank you for your support!

-## Features

 ### For Users